PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

 The difference between exposing your work and exposing yourself

-When you send a draft, your supervisor is not assessing your worth.
+It’s important you remember this - when you send a draft, your supervisor is not assessing your worth.
 They are engaging with a piece of intellectual work in progress.

 That sounds obvious when written down.
 It rarely feels obvious in the moment.